SkygearIO/chat-SDK-Android/README.md

 ## Support

+For implementation related questions or technical support, please find us on the [official forum](https://discuss.skygear.io) or [community chat](https://slack.skygear.io).

-If you believe you've found an issue with Skygear Android SDK, please feel free to [report an issue](https://github.com/SkygearIO/chat-SDK-Android/issues).
+If you believe you've found an issue with Skygear chat Android SDK, please feel free to [report an issue](https://github.com/SkygearIO/chat-SDK-Android/issues).

 ## License & Copyright